 Memrise offers slightly more, with official courses for 21 languages.
 There is also an endless list of user-generated courses of varying quality.

-Memrise offers a whole host of free content, including user-created content on its sister site, Decks.
+Memrise offers a whole host of free content.
 When you sign up for a free account with Memrise, you’re immediately given free access to limited versions of the official language courses offered by the site.

 For the full version of Memrise, you’ll need to sign up to a paid subscription.
 If you choose to pay on a month-by-month basis, subscription costs $8.99 monthly.
 For an annual subscription, you can pay $59.99, or for a lifetime subscription, you can pay $99.99.